vatpac-technology/sops/docs/aerodromes/classc/edinburgh.md

 | All | The lower of `A040` and `RFL` |

 #### Departures Controller
 When an AD TCU controller is online, aircraft shall be issued with a departure frequency during their airways clearance in accordance with the table below.
-If no TCU controllers are online, the appropriate enroute or advisory frequency shall be issued.
+If no TCU controllers are online, the appropriate enroute frequency or advisory frequencyshall be issued.

 | Runway | Via   | Departure Frequency |
 | ------ | ----- | -------------------- |